Filippo De Col

-Filippo De Col (born 28 October 1993) is an Italian footballer who plays as a right defender for club Arezzo.
+Filippo De Col (born 28 October 1993) is an Italian professional footballer who plays as a right defender for club Arezzo.

 Career

 De Col started his professional career at Milan, leaving the club in 2011, signing with Legnago Salus.
 After an outstanding season in Serie D, he then signed with Virtus Entella in July 2012.

 On 1 July 2013 De Col signed with Serie A-bound Verona, being immediately loaned to Virtus Lanciano, in Serie B.

 De Col and colleague Claudio Terzi were involved in a WhatsApp match-fixing scandal along with Emanuele Calaiò at the end of the 2017–18 season.

 On 2 September 2019, his contract with Spezia was dissolved by mutual consent.

 On 23 January 2020, he returned to Virtus Entella, signing a contract until the end of the 2019–20 season with an extension option.

 On 17 June 2021, he joined Südtirol on a two-year contract.

 After two seasons at Südtirol, De Col moved to Vicenza on contract until 30 June 2025.